ChokoGroup/CHA-Multi-OS-Boot/README.md

 CAREFULL!
 The updater scripts won't check if there is enought space in first partition.

 WARNING!
-You probably can't be update to Lakka 4.3 (or later) / Batocera 34 (or later) without first resizing the first partition (with a tool like gparted).
+If you have an old version of Lakka or Batocera, you probably can't update to Lakka 4.3 (or later) / Batocera 34 (or later) without first resizing the first partition (with a tool like gparted).
 Also, updating Batocera to 34+ (or again to 37+) will require to delete `es_systems_fbalpha2012.cfg` and `es_systems_mame2010.cfg` from the folder `system/configs/emulationstation`.
 That can be done by the updater scripts or manually, browsing to `\\BATOCERA\share\system\configs\emulationstation` in your home network.